 Meet Our Foresters

 Mercedes Siegle-Gaither is a CSFS forester in Salida.
-Through the Chaffee Treats program, Mercedes will be working with landowners in the Mesa Antero and Mt.
+Through the Chaffee Treats program, Mercedes works with landowners in the Mesa Antero and Mt.
 Princeton treatment priority areas.
-Prior to working for CSFS, Mercedes worked for the U.S. Virgin Islands Department of Agriculture as a Urban and Community Forestry Coordinator.
-There she obtained her International Society of Arboriculture Certified Arborist Certification, before returning to Colorado to work as a Wildlife Biology Technician for the Southwest Conservation Corps and Bureau of Land Management.
+Prior to working for CSFS, Mercedes worked for the U.S. Virgin Islands Department of Agriculture as an Urban and Community Forestry Coordinator.
+There, she obtained her International Society of Arboriculture Certified Arborist Certification before returning to Colorado to work as a Wildlife Biology Technician for the Southwest Conservation Corps and Bureau of Land Management.
 During 2020, she was based in Pagosa Springs as a CSFS Forester working with the same program.
 When she’s not cruising the forests, she’s probably running around the mountains, literally.

-Kellie Eldridge is a Colorado Firecamp forester based in Salida.
-Through the Chaffee Treats program, Kellie will be working with landowners along the Shavano Front, Cochetopa Creek, Cedar Ridge, and Chalk Creek.
+Kellie Eldridge is a Colorado State Forest Service forester based in Salida.
+Through the Chaffee Treats program, Kellie works with landowners along the Shavano Front, Cochetopa Creek, Cedar Ridge, and Chalk Creek.
 Kellie previously worked in northern Wisconsin as a Forestry Technician on research projects with the Wisconsin DNR.
 Prior to Wisconsin, she worked as a Forester with the Mississippi Forestry Commission on the Forest, Inventory and Analysis (FIA) program, where she obtained her Registered Forester’s License.
 Whenever she’s not working, Kellie likes to go hiking and bike riding.

 To learn more about the funding that supports our Chaffee Treats offers for local landowners, click here.